trytouca/trytouca/sdk/js/examples/01_node_minimal/README.md

 }
 ```

+The efficiency and correctness of this implementation is not important
+since we expect this implementation to change in future versions of
+our software.

+Touca helps us understand how these future changes impact
+the behavior and performance of our code under test.

+## Getting Started

-Now let's create a file `is_prime_test.ts` and copy the following code
+Let's create a file `is_prime_test.ts` and copy the following code
 snippet into it.

 ```ts